12 keys to take care of your investment in drip irrigation

 Currently, due to the effects of the El Niño phenomenon, drip irrigation has been widely adopted in the sector and it is estimated that the system is used in nearly 2000 hectares of sugar cane.

-1Use detailed soil study, watering expertise, and alternatives such as remote sensing technologies to identify areas where drip irrigation could be used; for example, where gravity watering is difficult.
+1Use detailed soil study, irrigator experience, and alternatives such as remote sensing technologies to identify areas where drip irrigation could be used; for example, where it is difficult to irrigate by gravity.

-2Remember that with drip irrigation, high application frequencies are generated with low sheets per irrigation event, therefore give priority to areas with low humidity storage capacity (associated with high infiltration rates and water consumption).
+2Remember that drip irrigation generates high application frequencies with low sheets per irrigation event, therefore give priority to areas with low moisture storage capacity (associated with high infiltration rates and water consumption).

 3Make the hydrological balance and the irrigation plan of the property, in order to determine the potential irrigation area with the available flow.

-4 Gradually adopt the drip irrigation system to learn how to manage it under your farm conditions.
+4 Adopt the drip irrigation system gradually to learn its management under the conditions of your farm.

-6 Note that due to its hydraulic similarities, reduced flow irrigation with 16mm risers (for fine textured soils in flat areas) can be converted to low cost drip irrigation.
+6 Note that due to its hydraulic similarities, low-flow irrigation with 16mm risers (for fine-textured flat-area soils) can be converted to low-cost drip irrigation.

-7Make sure of the quality of the water you will use by analyzing physical, chemical and biological characteristics to prevent plugging problems that require frequent cleaning of the filters.
+7Ensure the quality of the water you will use by analyzing its physical, chemical and biological characteristics to prevent clogging problems that require frequent cleaning of the filters.
 If possible, preferably use well water.

-9In most cases, changing the drip gravity irrigation system should modify the field design.
-In this modification take into account the following:
+9In most cases, changing the gravity drip irrigation system must change the field design.
+In this modification, keep in mind the following: